Automobile Insurance Text Version

 Physical Damage Coverage pays the cost of repairs or replacement of your car, minus your deductible.

-- Collision covers damage to your car from an accident with another car or a physical object, such as a deer.
+- Collision covers damage to your car from an accident with another car or a physical object.

 - Comprehensive covers damage to your car from events other than a collision, such as theft, fire, or vandalism.

-This coverage is required by lenders or leasing companies.
+- This coverage is required by lenders or leasing

 Additional Kinds of Coverage